742700247/ICEfootball/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.17.

+## FootballExplorer
+This is an Angular 7 school assignment which allows users to browse football leagues, team, and matches from https://www.football-data.org/ 's free tier API, this assignment was generated with Angular.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.